Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 draft: true
 showTableOfContents: true
 ---
-{{< alert icon="heart" >}}
+{{< alert icon="heart-empty" >}}
-AI disclosure: 100% human made bugs.
+AI disclosure: All bugs are 100% human made.
 {{< /alert >}}

 It seems I built the first open source switch ASIC and I am getting it back from the fab mid november.
 {{< figure
 src="feature_floorplan.png"
 caption="Switch floorplan render with area density view enabled, occupying `711.2 x 325`um  of area.
-The first version of this chip is currently tapped out on the [Tiny Tapeout gf26b shuttle chip](https://tinytapeout.com/chips/ttgf26b/), part of the second [wafer.space](https://wafer.space/) run, and silicon bring-up is expected to start `2026-11-15`."
+The first version of this chip is currently tapped out on the [Tiny Tapeout gf26b shuttle chip](https://tinytapeout.com/chips/ttgf26b/), part of the second [wafer.space](https://wafer.space/) run.
+Silicon bring-up is expected to start `2026-11-15`."
 >}}

 Here is its repository :